pablodecm/phd_thesis/src/102_chapter_2.md

-LHC instead of more powerful electron-positron, given the difficulties when computing observables, due to protons being composite particles as described in Section [-@sec:pheno], is that proton are considerably more massive and hence their synchroton radiation loss is greaty reduced, so the accelerated to higher energies and more efficiently.
-Another practical advantage of proton colliders is that very high collisions rates (i.e. instantaneous luminosities) can be technically achieved, which makes them suitable for the discovery of rare but interesting physical proceses.
+LHC instead of more powerful electron-positron, given the difficulties when computing observables, due to protons being composite particles as described in Section [-@sec:pheno], is that proton are considerably more massive and hence their synchrotron radiation loss is greatly reduced, so the accelerated to higher energies and more efficiently.
+Another practical advantage of proton colliders is that very high collisions rates (i.e. instantaneous luminosities) can be technically achieved, which makes them suitable for the discovery of rare but interesting physical processes.
 While the LHC and most of its detectors can also be used with to study collisions of nuclei from heavier atoms, such as $\textrm{Pb}$, $\textrm{Au}$